lukechampine/us/cmd/user/README.md

 metadata file will be written.
 If `contract` is not supplied, the contract will be written to `abcdefab-01234567.contract`, where `abcdefab` is the first four bytes of the host's public key and `01234567` is the first four bytes of the resulting contract ID.
-The file will be stored in the contract directory specified by `user.toml` or the `-c` flag.
+The file will be stored in the `contracts_available` directory, and the contract is automatically enabled by creating a symlink in the `contracts_enabled` directory.

 Note that `funds` does not include the transaction fee, the host's contract feeor the siafund tax. `funds` is simply the number of coins in the renter's